wireless90/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/FAQ.md

 <details>
     <summary>How do I choose a validator?</summary>
-    You can always calculate in advance how much profit you are expected to get depending on the validator you choose (for more on that, see LINK TO THE CALCULATOR).
+    You can always calculate in advance how much profit you are expected to get depending on the validator you choose (for more on that, see our [Mana Calculator](https://wiki.iota.org/learn/protocols/iota2.0/core-concepts/mana-calculator/)).
     Thus, your validator selection process should combine profit maximization and your trust in said validator.
     Remember that you are not only getting rewards but also delegating your voting power to the validator!
 Ultimately (even though your funds are not technically at risk), the network's utility depends on its security level, so delegating to untrustful validators might decrease the value of your investment in the long run.
 </details>